fluxninja/aperture/docs/content/guides/concurrency-scheduling.md

 Concurrency Scheduling is a sophisticated technique that allows effective management of concurrent requests.
-With this technique services can limit the number of concurrent API calls, therefore alleviating the load on the system.
+With this technique services can limit the number of concurrent API calls to alleviate the load on the system.

-When service limits are reached, incoming requests can be queued and served based on their priority which is based on business-critical labels that are set in the policy within Aperture Cloud and passed via the SDK.
+When service limits are reached, Aperture Cloud can queue incoming requests and serve them according to their priority, which is determined by business-critical labels set in the policy and passed via the SDK.

 <Zoom>